Abu-Sman/odin-recipes/README.md

 # odin-recipes

-This is the first project of The Odin Foundation project.
-This project allows me to practiced my newly aquired HTML skills to build a simple recipe website.
+This is the first project of The Odin Project Foundations course.
+This project allowed me to practice my newly acquired HTML skills by building a simple recipe website.